-A lot of first time cruisers ask about what kind of money to use at some of the most popular ports in the Bahamas and Caribbean, so this post will address that.
+A lot of cruisers ask about what kind of money to use at some of the most popular ports in the Bahamas and Caribbean, so this post will address that.
 Keep in mind that cruises that take place in Europe, Asia, and other places around the world will be different, so this will focus mainly on spending money at the island ports of the Caribbean.

 Usually, you are better off just bringing cash with you.
 Some credit card companies will charge a fee for using them in the Caribbean, so if you plan on just using your card make sure you call your credit card company first just to verify.
+Most travel credit cards will waive this fee.

 At many of the ports there are street vendors all over the place, and it’s actually hard to avoid them.
 If you want to buy anything from them you will most likely have to have cash on hand, as most do not have credit card machines.